Digital Goddess Art using Tayasui Sketches Pro app:

 - I really needed some “wet, dark black” to give a final “pop” to this drawing. (at least, I thought I did) so….
 A chisel tipped marker to make her hair look rich and frame the goddess’ face and body.

 - A fine brush pen gets expressive lines on the face, headdress..
 I also used this Tayasui Sketches Pro app tool (that all digital drawing apps offer) to make the feathers and flowers look soft and textured.
 I also drew her tattoos with it :0)

 My wish is that you’ll be called and drawing to create, explore, and invoke the Goddess.
 What does Goddess mean to you?

 What images and references come to mind?
 Which emotions and qualities?

 Who do you think of when you hear the word Goddess?
 How could you incorporate visual or emotional qualities of them into your Digital Goddess art

 My wish today is that

-you will try digital goddess art on Tayasui Sketches app so that you can have a fresh, inspired, delicious experience.
+you will try to use Tayasui Sketches app so that you can have a fresh, inspired, delicious experience of creation and expression..

-I hope that Tayasui will become something you enjoy for countless hours and creations to come.
+I hope that digital sketching with Tayasui will become something you enjoy for countless hours and creations to come.

-and use DIGITAL PAINTING APPS in your digital device WITH ME online on your schedule in my course “ABOUT FACES”
+sketch freehand, design on figures, and use DIGITAL PAINTING APPS in your digital device WITH ME online on your schedule in my course “ABOUT FACES”.